dcomtois/summarytools/README.md

 # News

-I've been working on summarytools on and off over the last few months.
-Now I'm happy to introduce version 0.8.
-The most notable changes compared to 0.7 are:

-  - A cross-tabulation function, `ctable()`
+The latest versions introduced:

+  - To support shiny apps, it is now possible to adjust the size of the graphs in `dfSummary()`, as well as omit the core Bootstrap CSS from the outputs.
+  - Global options (see `?st_options`)
   - Improved support for `by()`, `with()` and `lapply()` functions
   - Optional barplots and histograms in `dfSummary()`
   - New layouts, most noticeable in html reports
+  - Support for Date / POSIX columns
   - Improved flexibility on several fronts
-  - Support for Date / POSIX columns

 ## Final notes